nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 task list of the [current team section](#current-team-section).
 Let us run through how to edit the details of a task.

-Suppose you want to change the task name from `Create PR` to `Merge PR`.
-Identify the index of `Create PR` in the application (1 in the image below).
+Suppose you want to change the task name from "Create PR" to "Merge PR".
+Identify the index of "Create PR" in the application (1 in the image below).
 If you are not able to find the task, refer to the [find task command](#finding-a-task-find-task).

 Then, enter the command `edit task 1 -n "Merge PR"`.

-If done successfully, you should see the new details show up under in the task list of the [current team section](#current-team-section), with the task name of `Merge PR` as shown below.
+If done successfully, you should see the new details show up under in the task list of the [current team section](#current-team-section), with the task name of "Merge PR" as shown below.
 You can edit other information such as deadline and assignees as well.
 Please refer to the respective commands on how to [set deadlines](#set-deadline-for-task-set-deadline) and [set assignees](#assign-a-task-to-team-member-assign-task)!